Healthcare staffing trends to watch in 2026

 Does your nursing staff have a clear path for advancement within your facility or health system?

-Consider offering opportunities for continuing education, skill workshops, and mentorship programs.
+Consider offering opportunities for continuing education, skill workshops, and mentorship programs to support professional growth.
 When nursing staff believe their job is good for their career path, they may be less likely to look to external sources of advancement.
+Professional development is also closely linked with nurse job satisfaction.

-Nursa-commissioned research examined the opinions and attitudes of 203 hospital executives and found that 63 percent believe they could offer staff more scheduling flexibility if they had a larger pool of nurses.
+Recent data supports this shift in executive-level mindsets.
+A study from Nursa examined the opinions and attitudes of 203 hospital executives regarding hospital staffing and found that 63% believe they could offer staff more scheduling flexibility if they had a larger pool of nurses.

-• Independent contractor value: An overwhelming 93 percent of healthcare executives do not believe a contracted nurse is any less valuable than a W2 nurse.
+• Independent contractor value: An overwhelming 93% of healthcare executives do not believe a contracted nurse is any less valuable than a W2 nurse.

-• Diversified staffing approaches: More than 50 percent of health systems surveyed are utilizing at least four different strategies for nurse staffing.
+• Diversified staffing approaches: More than 50% of health systems surveyed are utilizing at least four different strategies for nurse staffing.

-• Increased use of per diem staffing: The number of shifts filled by per diem or contracted nurses has increased by two-thirds.
+• Increased use of per diem staffing: The number of shifts filled by per diem or contracted nurses has increased by 66%.

 4. Increased adoption of AI and technology